ARM-software/abi-aa/aapcs64/aapcs64.rst

 Volatile Data Types
 ^^^^^^^^^^^^^^^^^^^

 A data type declaration may be qualified with the volatile type qualifier.
 The compiler may not remove any access to a volatile data type unless it can prove that the code containing the access will never be executed; however, a compiler may ignore a volatile qualification of an automatic variable whose address is never taken unless the function calls setjmp().
 A volatile qualification on a structure or union shall be interpreted as applying the qualification recursively to each of the fundamental data types of which it is composed.
-Access to a volatile- qualified fundamental data type must always be made by accessing the whole type.
+Access to a volatile-qualified fundamental data type must always be made by accessing the whole type.

 The behavior of assigning to or from an entire structure or union that contains volatile-qualified members is undefined.
 Likewise, the behavior is undefined if a cast is used to change either the qualification or the size of the type.